ConEmu/ConEmu.github.io/en/SettingsMain.md

 Font face used to draw pseudographics or specified range of symbols.
-E.g. main - "Fixedsys", additional - "Lucida Console".
-You may force this font for specified range of symbols, search "Settings-ConEmu.reg" for "FixFarBordersRanges" option.
+E.g. main - "Consolas", additional - "Segoe UI".

+Define your own UCS range or choose predefined one from the list.

 Choose background color index for which ‘Bold’ font properties will be inverted (default is Red #12)